 Meet Veena Somareddy, the CTO, president, and co-founder of Neuro Rehab VR.

 Physical therapists and the patient both provide input for our products.
 They are also backed by extensive research and clinical trials.
 We iterate constantly from the feedback we receive, and this process helps us create products that can truly help our patients in their journey towards faster therapy results and recovery to the best possible measure.

 What problem are you solving with your product or business?

-Solution: We created engaging, fun, motivating and customized VR/AR therapy exercises tailored for each patients need based on their diagnosis.
-We brought down the costs of therapy, made it more efficient and within the reach of anyone who needs it.
+Solution: We created engaging, fun, motivating, and customized VR/AR therapy exercises tailored to each patient’s need based on their diagnosis.
+We brought down the costs of therapy, and made it more efficient and within the reach of anyone who needs it.

 Our training modules help the patient work on their cognitive as well as physical therapy at the same time, instead of doing each in isolation.
-By providing functional goals and feedback with real time progress reports we aim to achieve a better and faster recovery.
+By providing functional goals and feedback with real-time progress reports we aim to achieve better and faster recovery.

 We have various training modules for different parts of the body like upper, lower, core and gait training.
 We have observed that patients cardiopulmonary efficiency is improving because they are able to stay in therapy for longer sessions with fewer breaks in between.
-They are motivated and engaged during therapy sessions leading to improved coordination, functionally independence and mobility.
+They are motivated and engaged during therapy sessions leading to improved coordination, functional independence, and mobility.

 Patients immersed in the virtual 3D environment tend to forget about their limitations in the real world, since they are not influenced by the bias of their diagnosis.
 For example, patients with limited range of motion in their limbs are able to extend their arms further than they usually do because in a VR environment they are focused on the current exercise and its goals.